 Sapphire, a variety of the mineral corundum, is usually considered to be blue, but in fact it occurs in a wide range of colors except for red.
-That's because the gem industry uses the name ruby for red corundum, in recognition of the special value we attach to the hardest of all red gemstones.
+That's because the gem industry uses the name ruby for red corundum; the hardest of all red gemstones.

-Blue is such an important color for sapphire that the term sapphire in the gem trade always refers to blue sapphire.
-Other colors of sapphire are called fancy sapphire, and the colors include pink, yellow, orange, green, violet and white.
-The wide range of colors in corundum is caused by different impurities such as chromium, titanium and iron.
+Blue is such an important color for sapphire that the term sapphire in the gem trade usually refers to blue sapphire.
+Other colors of sapphire are called fancy sapphire, the colors of which include pink, yellow, orange, green, violet and white.
+The wide range of colors in corundum are caused by different impurities such as chromium, titanium and iron.

-Among the fancy sapphires, yellow has been especially valued, in large part because of its place as one of the nine planetary gems in the Vedic astrological tradition.
-Green sapphire was once thought of as one of the less desirable colors, but is now increasingly popular, though no one is quite sure why.
-Perhaps it is because green has always been an important gemstone color (think emerald, tourmaline and tsavorite garnet) and green sapphire is fairly rare.
+Among the fancy sapphires, yellow has been especially valued, largely because of its place as one of the nine planetary gems of the Vedic astrological tradition.
+Green sapphire was once thought of as one of the less desirable colors, but has now become increasingly popular, though no one is quite sure why.
+Perhaps it is because green has always been an important gemstone color (emerald, tourmaline and tsavorite garnet are a few of the important green gemstones) and green sapphire is fairly rare.

-Green sapphire can occur in colors ranging from a light mint green to a dark forest green.
-The finest green sapphire is thought to come from Sri Lanka, but they are very rare indeed.
-Most of the green sapphire you will see in the market are from Thailand or Australia.
-These tend to darker green and are often blue-green or yellow-green.
+Green sapphire can occur in colors ranging from light mint green to dark forest green.
+The finest green sapphire is thought to come from Sri Lanka, but it is very rare indeed.
+Most of the green sapphire you will see on the market is from Thailand or Australia.
+These gemstones tend to be darker green and are often blue-green or yellow-green.
 Green sapphire may also be found from Burma and Madagascar.

 Green sapphire is colored by traces of iron.
-In some cases the green color of due to the presence of both blue and yellow bands, which make the gem appear green to the eye.
-But the color zoning is obvious under magnification, and can sometimes be seen with the naked eye.
+In some cases the green color is due to the presence of both blue and yellow bands, which make the gem appear green.
+This color zoning is obvious under magnification and can sometimes be seen with the naked eye.

-Though there are many choices in green gemstones, the excellent gemstone characteristics of corundum make green sapphire a popular choice, especially for rings.
-You will find interesting pieces in both faceted and cabochon styles.
-Green sapphire, like sapphire in other colors, is typically heat treated.
+Though there are many choices of green gemstone, the excellent gemstone characteristics of corundum make green sapphire a popular choice, especially for rings.
+Beautiful green sapphire gemstones are available in both faceted and cabochon styles.
+Green sapphire, like sapphire of other colors, is typically heat treated.

 - First Published: May-20-2008